niplav/site/range_and_forecasting_accuracy.md

 The resulting data is available [here](./data/metaculus.json).

-I then wrote a python script to convert the JSON data to CSV in the form `id,result,probability,range` (`id` is a unique ID per question, which will come in handy later), while also filtering out yet unresolved questions and range questions.
+I then wrote a python script to convert the JSON data to CSV in the form `id,questionrange,result,probability,range` (`id` is a unique ID per question, which will come in handy later), while also filtering out yet unresolved questions and range questions.
+Here, `id` is a unique numerical ID per question, which will come in handy later, `questionrange` is the duration between the time for creating and resolving the question, `result` is the result of the question (either 0 or 1), `probability` is the probability given by the predictor `$]0;1[$`, and `range` is the duration between the forecast and the resolution.

 The script is not terribly interesting: It just reads in the JSON data, parses and traverses it, printing the CSV in the process.